microsoft/DataConnectors/docs/m-extensions.md

 ## Authentication and Credentials

 ### Authentication Kinds

-An extension can support one or more AuthenticationKinds.
+An extension can support one or more Authentication kind.
 Each authentication kind is a different type of credential.
 The authentication UI displayed to end users in Power Query is driven by the type of credential(s) that an extension supports.

-The list of supported authentication types is defined as part of an extension's [Resource](#resource) definition.
-Each AuthenticationKind value is a record with specific fields.
+The list of supported authentication types is defined as part of an extension's [Data Source Kind](#data-source-kind) definition.
+Each Authentication value is a record with specific fields.
 The table below lists the expected fields for each kind.
 All fields are required unless marked otherwise.

 | Authentication Kind | Field         | Description                                                                                                                 |
 |:--------------------|:--------------|:----------------------------------------------------------------------------------------------------------------------------|